AaronGullickson/labs-wrangling-programming/README.md

 ### Read in the Raw Data

-You will need to write code in the `read_raw_data.R` script that reads in the fixed-width datasets you just downloaded.
+You will need to write code in the `organize_data.R` script that reads in the fixed-width datasets you just downloaded.
 There is a section each for the IPUMS and tract data.
+You will also need to do some post-read dataset clean up.

 #### Reading in the IPUMS Data